 The stress and strains of pregnancy can cause a lot of discomfort in the female body.
-Visiting a chiropractor during your pregnancy can be the first step towards minimizing your pain.
+Visiting a chiropractor during pregnancy can be the first step towards minimizing your pain.

 Pregnancy naturally puts a lot of stress on certain parts of the body, and these demands on the female body create pressure points and force new patterns to develop.
 Today we’re going to look into some of these changes that occur during pregnancy, as well as how you can best control these symptoms to minimize discomfort and pain by visiting a chiropractor.